Method for SOFI-based spatial super-resolution in nanosensing with blinking emitters: Conclusions

-We believe that the proposed approach and its proof-of-concept experiment can pave the way for further research, including the following possible directions: \begin{itemize} \item detailed analysis and optimization of the combined sensing and imaging approach in terms of classical and quantum Fisher information; \item reconstruction of the sample characteristic distribution by combined usage of several orders of cumulants simultaneously; \item extension of the approach to multimodal sensing, when several characteristics of the sample are reconstructed simultaneously; \item implementation of Fourier spectrum re-weighting for additional de-blurring and cumulant orders combination; \item application of the ``sliding window'' approach \cite{mikhalychev2019efficiently} for more efficient processing of many-pixel images. \end{itemize}
+We believe that the proposed approach can pave the way for further research, including the following possible directions: \begin{itemize} \item \textit{Detailed analysis and optimization of the combined sensing and imaging approach in terms of classical and quantum Fisher information.} {While being relatively simple for quantum imaging with Poissonian statistics of signal \cite{mikhalychev2019efficiently,mikhalychev2021lost,mikhalychev2025efficient}, construction of multiparametric Fisher information matrix becomes extremely difficult in SOFI since blinking leads to correlated non-Poissonian noise in cumulant images and may require high-performance computing \cite{mikhalychev2025construction}.} \item \textit{Reconstruction of the sample characteristic distribution by combined usage of several orders of cumulants simultaneously.} {The procedure is relatively straightforward and follows the ideas of Subsection~\ref{subsec:noisy}: the parameter estimates from the available cumulant orders should be weighted according to their inaccuracies (see also Refs.~\cite{kurdzialek2021super,mikhalychev2025construction}).
+However, reliable comparison of inaccuracies for different cumulant orders represents a separate complicated task, which can be implemented by construction of Fisher information matrix and usage of Cramer-Rao bound.} \item \textit{Extension of the approach to multimodal sensing, when several characteristics of the sample are reconstructed simultaneously.} {To estimate $N$ parameters, one needs to acquire $(N + 1)$-channel signal.
+Selection of the optimal channels is similar to the procedure discussed in Appendix~\ref{app:optimal_estimator}, but requires replacement of scalar Fisher information by Fisher information matrix.} \item \textit{Implementation of Fourier spectrum re-weighting for additional de-blurring and cumulant orders combination.} { The procedure is similar to combining several orders of cumulants and requires estimation of reliability for components of Fourier spectrum.} \item \textit{Application of the ``sliding window'' approach \cite{mikhalychev2019efficiently} for more efficient processing of many-pixel images.} {The explicit parameter estimator (\ref{eq:estimator_SOFI}) can be replaced by a set of optimization tasks, where the parameter values $\bar \theta^{(n)}(\mathbf{r})$ are found by local fitting of the 2-channel cumulant images $C_1^{(n)}(\mathbf{r})$ and $C_0^{(n)}(\mathbf{r})$.
+The technique can yield a sharper (more accurate) distribution of the sensed parameter, but requires substantial computational efforts.} \end{itemize}